YU-MITC/moodle-local_yumymedia/README.md

 ------

 This plugin provides media gallery (called "My Media") for users.
 Through the "My Media", users can upload media files, record a movie using web-camera, preview and delete their medias, and edit metadata of each media.
 Also, users can set enable/disable access restriction to their own media.
 Moreover, user can record a video by using PC's web-camera, and can upload the video to Kaltura server.
+Users can get playback page URL and embed code for each media.
 This plugin is updated with stable releases.
 To follow active development on GitHub, click [here](https://github.com/YU-MITC/moodle-local_yumymedia/).

 Requirements